AMWA-TV/info-004/docs/Introduction.md

 This Implementation Guide provides help for installing, setting up and testing DNS-SD services for an NMOS deployment.

 This page gives an introduction, and discusses possible architectures.
-We also provide a [practical example](Example.md) for setting up a BIND9 server and reference for other DNS servers.
+We also provide a [practical example HOWTO](Example%20HOWTO.md) for setting up a BIND9 server and reference for other DNS servers.

 >The Guide is a living document and suggestions, corrections or other input is welcome at all times.
 >